Fluid limit for the Poisson encounter-mating model: Introduction

-Several authors have studied mating models that are similar to the ones in \cite{Gim88a}, for general references regarding pair formation models see \cite{GY14}.
+Several authors previously studied mating models that are similar to the ones in \cite{Gim88a}.
+See \cite{GunYil14a} for general references regarding pair formation models.
 One article of particular interest is \cite{Tay75}, where the ODE describing $Q(t)$ was given for two types and studied numerically.

 Panmixia is an important concept in population genetics.
-It is one of the main assumptions of the Hardy-Weinberg law which states that genotype frequencies remain constant in a population to which no evolutionary force acts on, see e.g.\,\cite{Ewe04}.
-In the literature, panmixia is also referred to as ``random mating", however, this term is obviously misleading since the matings can be random yet assortative.
+It is one of the main assumptions of the Hardy-Weinberg law which states that genotype frequencies remain constant in a population to which no evolutionary force acts on, see e.g.\,\cite[Chapter 1]{Ewe04}.
+In the literature, panmixia is also referred to as ``random mating".
+However, this term is obviously misleading since mating can be random yet assortative.
 Moreover, this confusion is even greater for a bottom-up approach such as in SEM, where ``random mating'' suggests that there are no preferences.
-However, we show in Theorem \ref{thmfb} that there are instances where the mating pattern exhibits zero correlations between female and male types even though there are non-trivial preferences.
+Indeed, we show in Theorem \ref{thmfb} that there are instances where the mating pattern exhibits zero correlations between female and male types even though there are non-trivial preferences.

 In the case of assortative mating, the genotype frequencies might differ greatly from the ones predicted by the Hardy-Weinberg law, see \cite[Chapter 4]{Gil98} and the references therein.
 Moreover, assortative mating is one of the key concepts of sexual selection, that is, the evolutionary force driven by mating.
-In the sexual selection literature, most models of pair formation assume that the females unilaterally accept or reject the males.
+In the sexual selection literature, most models of pair formation assume that females unilaterally accept or reject males.
 Various consequences of female choice have been studied in, e.g., \cite{Kir82,Lan81}.
 Observe that in the SEM model there is no specification of which sex makes the choice.
 Actually, this is an advantage of the model: unilateral decisions and choosiness can be incorporated into SEM by appropriately tuning the parameters, while retaining certain degrees of freedom that can be exploited for the purpose of finding exact formulas.
-However, to enable a self-contained study of sexual selection through SEM we need to extend the model which we discuss next.
+However, to enable a self-contained study of sexual selection through SEM we need to extend the model in various directions which we discuss next.